bucknellu/Nyan/README.md

 ## W-wait, what have I just done?

 Congratulations!
-You created a SQL Compact-backed ORM class.
+You created a SQL Compact- and memory cache-backed ORM class.
 A default database was created, together with a table to store entries.

 ## You mentioned something about REST